gravitational/workshop/gravity_upgrade.md

             Remote access:      online
 ```

-Before we start the upgrade, let's also take a look at some of the gravity internal state.
+Before we start the upgrade, let's take a moment to explore what this cluster looks like.

 Gravity uses a packaging system to hold all of the artifacts used within the cluster.
 This is all of the configuration that get's generated to be distributed throughout the cluster (that isn't stored in etcd), but also cluster packages.
 These cluster packages are the containers and applications that are available to the cluster.
-All of this is used internally and abstracted away.
+This functionality is generally of internal relevance, and mostly abstracted away by the upgrade procedure.

 There are two levels to this package store.
 1. Cluster Wide -
 The cluster wide package store is replicated between the master nodes within gravity-site.
 This is the authoritative location for state, that nodes can pull as required.
 2. Node Local -
-The node local package store, is a copy of packages needed by a node to start.
-As an example, there is a package for our planet container, used to run the platform.
-This package will be placed in the cluster package store, and copied to the local store on every node.
+The node local package store, is a copy of packages needed by a node to operate.
+This is a local copy of a package from the cluster store.

-Let's see what this looks like on a live cluster:

 #### Cluster Package Store

 The cluster package store is how gravity stores the assets needed by the cluster to operate.
-This is the binaries, container images, and configuration that make up gravity.
+These are the binaries, container images, and configuration that make up gravity.

 ```
 root@kevin-test1:~/build# gravity --insecure package list --ops-url=https://gravity-site.kube-system.svc.cluster.local:3009